-For many people, checking the time and date is as easy as a quick look at your cell phone.
-Some may even still use a flick of the wrist.
-Especially if they are wearing an expensive smartwatch or a fitness tracker.
-Many elderly people, however, feel that most watches fail them.
-Seniors need easy to read watches that are simple to use!
+For most people, checking the time and date is as easy as a quick look at your cell phone.
+Some may even use a flick of the wrist while wearing expensive smartwatches or fitness trackers.
+But, most watches today fail to meet the needs of many seniors.

 Video Guide to Choosing the Best Watches for Seniors and the Elderly

 Here is a video I created that covers all the key points of this guide.
 Or, keep scrolling to read the details!

 In a hurry?
 Here is a quick list of my recommended simple and easy to read large face watches for seniors.
 Each one is also simple and easy to read.

 Check out this list or keep on reading for a detailed review of each watch.

 If you purchase an item through links on this site, I may earn an advertising fee (at absolutely no extra cost to you).
 This helps me pay for the site expenses and research without charging or using ads.
 Thanks for supporting Graying With Grace!
 Learn More

 I looked at dozens of watches before bringing you this guide.
 So many seemed to have small buttons, tiny watch faces, or hard to read print.
 But, here are best watches for seniors that I could find.